KhronosGroup/Vulkan-Samples/samples/performance/multithreading_render_passes/multithreading_render_passes_tutorial.md

 ## Profiling

-Android Profiler can help to see how threads are utilized.
+A profiling tool, such as Android Profiler, can help to see how threads are utilized.
 Flame Chart shows how much time was spent for each function execution during a particular timeframe.
 In this particular example total contribution of command buffers recording in the main thread is 9.94 seconds within a 10 seconds capture with multi-threading disabled.

 ![Profiler Capture No Multithreading](images/android_studio_capture_no_multithreading.png) _Multithreading is disabled_